stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Gtk3Backend.md

 # Gtk3Backend

-A secondary Linux backend for older distros without Gtk 4.
+A secondary Linux backend built on Gtk 3 (for older distros without Gtk 4).

 ## Overview

-This backend supports Linux, macOS and Windows (maybe?), but its support for non-Linux platforms is significantly worse than `GtkBackend`'s (due to underlying Gtk 3 issues).
-Even on Linux, it's recommended to use `GtkBackend` over `Gtk3Backend` where possible.
+This backend supports Linux, macOS and Windows (maybe?), but its support for non-Linux platforms is significantly worse than <doc:GtkBackend>'s (due to underlying Gtk 3 issues).
+Even on Linux, it's recommended to use <doc:GtkBackend> over Gtk3Backend where possible.

-> Warning: Non-Linux `Gtk3Backend` support is not a priority of this backend, and should only be used during development (e.g. to test your Linux UI natively on a Mac).
+> Warning: Non-Linux Gtk3Backend support is not a priority of this backend, and should only be used during development (e.g. to test your Linux UI natively on a Mac).
 There are multiple better choices of backend available on each non-Linux platform.

 ## System dependencies

-Before you can use `Gtk3Backend` you must install the required system dependencies for your platform.
+Before you can use Gtk3Backend you must install the required system dependencies for your platform.

 ### Linux